 2002 The “red woollen sound blanket connections” become part of the (sound) architecture; like shortcuts in the corners of the space outside or inside they are producing sounds of pumps, heartbeats and voices.
 Sounds are reflected by the walls and spread out in the space (of the other).
-Presented as a temporarily “tactile sonic intervention” in the brick walled city surroundings or inside a public space, bringing some woollen touch sound in the streets where we live and work: connecting sounds, the soundscapes and the people; reflecting idea’s of John Cage about silence and noise, of Robert Morris about his notes on minimal sculpture, about architecture, etc.
+Presented as a temporarily “tactile sonic intervention” in the brick walled city surroundings or inside a (semi) public space, bringing some woollen touch sound in the streets where we live and work: connecting sounds, the soundscapes and people, the inhabitants of a neigbourhood; reflecting idea’s of John Cage about silence and noise, of Robert Morris about his notes on minimal sculpture, about sound architecture, etc.

 Later I have extended the installation with the “movable sound blanket objects”: “soundbridge” (more) and “soundtrack”